casualcore/casual/middleware/administration/documentation/cli/transaction.operation.md

       -li, --list-instances [0..1]
             list resource instances

+      --list-external-resources [0..1]
+            list external resources

       --begin [0..1]
             creates a 'single' transaction directive

-            * associates all upstream transaction aware messages with the 'single' transaction, if they don't are associated already.
+            * associates all upstream transaction aware messages with the 'single' transaction, if they aren't associated already.
             * all directives from upstream will be 'terminated', that is, notify the upstream 'owner' and not forward the directive
             * sends the directive downstream, so other casual-pipe components can associate 'new stuff' with the 'single' transaction